pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > id: 3, coins: 1, goods: 1
 >
 > TiDB:
 >
 > 2022/04/02 13:59:48 /<path>/go/pkg/mod/gorm.io/driver/mysql@v1.3.2/mysql.go:397 Error 1064: You have an error in your SQL syntax; check the manual that corresponds to your TiDB version for the right syntax to use line 1 column 9 near "SAVEPOINT sp0x102cf8960"
 > [1.119ms] [rows:0] SAVEPOINT sp0x102cf8960
 >
 > 2022/04/02 13:59:48 /<path>/go/pkg/mod/gorm.io/driver/mysql@v1.3.2/mysql.go:397 Error 1064: You have an error in your SQL syntax; check the manual that corresponds to your TiDB version for the right syntax to use line 1 column 9 near "SAVEPOINT sp0x102cf8960"
 > [0.001ms] [rows:0] SAVEPOINT sp0x102cf8a00
 > id: 1, coins: 1, goods: 1
 > ```

-You can use [Gradle](https://gradle.org/install) or [Maven](https://maven.apache.org/install.html) to get all the dependencies of your application and will download all dependencies (including the indirect dependencies) for you, to avoid managing the complex dependencies manually.
-Note that the TiDB dialect is only supported in Hibernate `6.0.0.Beta2` and above.
+To avoid manually managing complex relationships between different dependencies of an application, you can use [Gradle](https://gradle.org/install) or [Maven](https://maven.apache.org/install.html) to get all dependencies of your application, including those indirect ones.
+Note that only Hibernate `6.0.0.Beta2` or above supports the TiDB dialect.

-If you are using **Maven**, please add the following to your `<dependencies></dependencies>`:
+If you are using **Maven**, add the following to your `<dependencies></dependencies>`:

 {{< copyable "" >}}